Choupie12/guru99-banking-qa-project/Screenshots/readme.md

-# Bug Reports
+# Screenshots

-This folder contains defects identified during the testing of the Guru99 Banking Application.
+This folder contains screenshots collected during the testing of the Guru99 Banking Application.

-Testing was performed on four application versions:

-- Version 1 (initial release)
-- Version 2 (corrected release)
-- Version 3 (new modules added)
-- Version 4 ( changed functional details)

-Defects were documented with:
-- Steps to reproduce
-- Expected results
-- Actual results
-- Priority
-- Severity

-Files:
-- BugReport_v1.xlsx
-- BugReport_v2.xlsx
+The screenshots include:

+* Functional testing evidence
+* User workflow validation
+* Defect evidence supporting bug reports

+Related documents can be found in:

+* TestCases/
+* BugReports/